Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A developer converted an existing program to an AWS Lambda function in the console.
-The program runs properly on a local laptop, but shows an “Unable to import module” error when tested in the Lambda console.
+The program runs properly on a local laptop, but shows an 'Unable to import module' error when tested in the Lambda console.
 Which of the following can fix the error?

 - [ ] Install the missing module and specify the current directory as the target.
 Create a ZIP file to include all files under the current directory, and upload the ZIP file.
 - [ ] Install the missing module in a lib directory.
 Create a ZIP file to include all files under the lib directory, and upload the ZIP file as dependency file.